ilri/hpc-environment-modules/README.md

 For example, in our infrastructure, *NCBI BLAST 2.2.30+* is installed in `/export/apps/blast/2.2.30+`.

+## Updates
+There is a basic [nvchecker](https://github.com/lilydjwg/nvchecker) configuration that can help check for new versions of installed applications:

+    $ nvchecker .nvchecker/source.ini

+API keys for GitHub not included.

 ## License
 Copyright (C) 2015–2020 International Livestock Research Institute (ILRI)